-- 7. Non-U.S. Small-Cap Core Fund SSgA MSCI EAFE Small Cap Index Securities Lending Fund approximately as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term.
-The Fund may engage in securities lending activity. - 8.
-Small-Cap Core Fund SSgA Russell 2000 Index Securities Lending Fund: Small-Cap Core approximates as close as practicable the performance of the Russell 2000 Index over the long term.
-The Fund may engage in securities lending activity. - 9.
-Domestic Real Estate Core Funds

-RREEF America REIT II is organized as an open ended, real estate investment trust (REIT).
-Its goal is to generate attractive, predictable investment returns from a target portfolio of low-risk equity investments in income-producing real estate while maximizing the total return to shareholders through cash dividends and appreciation int the value of REIT shares.

-Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participants an actively managed core portfolio of equity real estate investments, located in the United States.
-Its objective is to outperform the NFI-ODCE over a full market cycle.
+- \7.
+Non-U.S. Small-Cap Core Fund SSgA MSCI EAFE Small Cap Index Securities Lending Fund seeks an investment return that approximates as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term.
+The Fund may engage in securities lending activity. - \8.
+Small-Cap Core Fund SSgA Russell 2000 Index Securities Lending Fund: Small-Cap Core seeks an investment return that approximates as close as practicable, before expenses, the performance of the Russell 2000 Index over the long term.
+The Fund may engage in securities lending activity. - \9.
+RREEF America II seeks to generate attractive investment returns from a portfolio of primarily equity investments in income-producing real property. - \10.
+Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participants an actively managed core portfolio of primarily equity real estate investments, located in the United States.
+Its return objective is to outperform the NFI-ODCE over a full market cycle.